linked in pixel

 Why choose Ochsner Health for your gastroenterology care?

-Ochsner gastroenterology is a leader in digestive health in Louisiana.
+Ochsner gastroenterology is a leader in digestive health.
 Our experts provide comprehensive care for conditions affecting the digestive system, including the bile ducts, gallbladder, esophagus, stomach, small intestine, large intestine, colon and rectum.
 We are skilled at treating complex digestive conditions with a personalized approach.

-We offer general gastroenterology services throughout the state.
+We offer general gastroenterology services throughout Louisiana in Metairie, New Orleans, Chalmette, Kenner, Luling, Slidell, Gonzales, Prairieville, Baton Rouge, Lafayette, Kaplan and Shreveport, and Bay St. Louis and Diamondhead in Mississippi.
 Additional specialized clinics, such as the irritable bowel disorder (IBD) clinic and the pancreatic cyst clinic at Ochsner Medical Center - New Orleans, provide world-class care for those with complex conditions.

-The Gastroenterologists at Ochsner provide treatment for a range of GI conditions:
+The gastroenterologists at Ochsner provide treatment for a range of stomach and digestive conditions:

 • Anal cancer